Retropaint/skelform_dev_docs/src/constructing_armature.md

 This does not apply to generic runtimes, as the supplied bones (coming from an engine runtime) are expected to be cloned already.

-### Reasoning:

-Runtimes should ideally be deterministic.
+**Reasoning**: Runtimes should ideally be deterministic.
 By mutating the original bones, animations may behave differently depending on what played before it.

 ## Inheritance